kismetwireless/kismet/docs/dev/tracked_component.md

     }
 ```

-### Using Complex Fields
+### Using Vector and Map elements

-Complex field types - vectors and maps - need special handling.
+More complex field types - vectors and maps - need special handling.
 Typically they do not get manipulated with traditional get/set functions.

-#### Using complex fields locally
+#### Using vectors nad maps locally

-It is possible to use a complex TrackerElement directly via the complex access APIs, ie `add_vector()`, `add_doublemap()`, etc.  However, it is much simpler to use the wrapper classes which translate the TrackerElements to behave like the STL library versions of their data.
+It is possible to use a TrackerElement directly via the complex access APIs, ie `add_vector()`, `add_doublemap()`, etc.  However, it is much simpler to use the wrapper classes which translate the TrackerElements to behave like the STL library versions of their data.

 ```C++
 public: